minetosh/sudoku/prolog/README.md

-The sudoku solver written by prolog.
+The sudoku solver written in gprolog.
 ====

 # How to install gprolog.